 4. You can use the presented data to compare your key events (how many times people add your product to the cart) to your traffic (views).

 For example, let’s take the Google Demo account.
-From the table below, we can see that the 41st page has double the views that page 42nd has, but the key events are similar.
+From the table below, we can see that the 44th page has almost double the views compared to the 43rd, but the key event count is similar.

 Method 4: Find keyword opportunities through the internal website search